ilinkaa/SemParsBoxer/README.md

 The original Boxer was written in Prolog.
 While Prolog is especially well-suited to handle Lambda-DRSs (with its built-in unification mechanism), the tools are currently not maintained.
 For this project, the goal was to see whether a Python-implementation of some of its aspects was realistic.

 Other available tools:
-During this project, I took inspiration from ccg2lambda (Pascual, 2016) (which also contains a working version of the CandC parser): while CCG2lambda provides logical derivations from expressions built from CCGs the way I described above, it does not handle lambda-DRSs and relies on NLTK logic for the backend.
+During this project, I took inspiration from ccg2lambda (Pascual, 2016) (which also contains a working version of the C&C parser): while CCG2lambda provides logical derivations from expressions built from CCGs the way I described above, it does not handle lambda-DRSs and relies on NLTK logic for the backend.

 While NLTK logic is infinitely more reliable in its lambda calculus application, I wanted to be able to have an intermediate representation for DRSs that would be quick to interpret given its equivalent in Prolog, for ease of implementation.
 Moreover, while the DRS module in NLTK logic is more advanced (it actually implements some parts of BAT like anaphora resolution), it requires the user to construct the DRS themselves, and does not provide an unified framework for the syntax to semantics mapping.
 I ran tests to make sure that the lambda calculus steps (free variable checking, alpha-conversion and beta-reduction) are actually equivalent in both modules (within the expressions available in the limited lexicon on my side of things).
 A future step would be to check the equivalence for more complex expressions, and possibly create a tool to convert from CCG-parsed Lambda DRS expressions to a representation NLTK Logic accepts.